5 Min ReadJanuary 29, 2024

 Yes, dealerships need to continue to combat the perception that their services are more expensive, and more need to add critical digital features such as online appointment scheduling and repair estimate approvals.
 But there are many reasons service shoppers go to the dealer more often than other options.

-3. Shoppers Don’t Want to Experience the Car in Person
+3. Shoppers Don’t Want To Experience the Car in Person

 Inventory shortages during the pandemic led many shoppers to order vehicles sight unseen directly from factories.
 Now that inventory is back, we’re seeing that trend slowly reverse course.
 The Ease of Purchase survey backs up this assertion.
 Ordering cars from the factory declined steadily with 28% of shoppers in June 2022, dropping to 18% in recent months, with the average falling near 21%.